JJetmar/open-deck/README.md

 # Open-Deck
 Solution for remote keypress control via web interface.

+# Binaries and build process currently seems to be broken.

 ## Proof of concept
 This project is currently in alpha version.
 More investigation about its usage and requirements for development have to be done.